Russia probe witness arrested on child porn charges

 Federal prosecutors say Nader had been questioned on an unrelated matter after he arrived in the United States at Dulles airport from Dubai on Jan.
 17, 2018.
 Federal officials seized his three cellphones, one of which they later found contained images of the sexual exploitation of boys as young as 3, court papers say.

 Nader was charged with transporting child pornography in April of last year, after he'd left the country.
 Those charges were unsealed in federal court in Virginia on Monday.
-He was scheduled to go before a judge in Brooklyn on Monday afternoon, court records show.
+He appeared on Monday in federal court in Brooklyn, where prosecutors sought to keep him behind bars, saying he was flight risk and a danger to the community.
+The judge ordered him detained pending a bail hearing Tuesday, officials said.

 This is the second time Nader has been charged with transporting imagery of minors engaged in sexual conduct.
 He pleaded guilty to the same charge in 1991, but his sentence was reduced after the court was told he played a role in trying to free U.S. hostages in Lebanon.
 This time he faces a maximum sentence of 15 years.